The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} \mathbf{v}\cdot\mathbf{e}_h = u_h, \end{align} \]

 where $\mathbf{e}_h$ is the horizontal covariant unit vector.
 To determine $u_h$ from $u$ and the vertical covariant components $w$, one first considers a two-dimensional xz coordinate system.
-For the sake of simplicity, one assumes a coordinate surface of the shape
+For the sake of simplicity, one assumes a coordinate surface of the form

 \[ \begin{align} z\left(x\right) = Jx = \tan\left(\alpha\right)x \end{align} \]